AlisCode/db_api/design/pipelines.md

 Hooks are structures owned by a given repository.
 In the `Repository::handle()` implementation, one must ensure that these are called in the correct order, even though the type-system should provide some sort of safety.

-It should be noted that while pre-hooks (Hooks executed *before* the matching route's logic) can pretty much arrange data how they want,

 ### Validators

 Validators are structures applied on particular routes of a given repository.
 They allow to check for some condition, e.g. making sure that an email is properly formatted.